petrickjerico/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 ### 3.4.
-General Commands
+General Commands (Binh)

 #### 3.4.1. **View all the available commands**: `help`

-If you are not sure of how a command works, you can open the help window with this command
+If you are not sure of how a certain command works or what command would suit your needs, you can open the help window with this command to view all the available commands.

 Usage
 |                 |           |